shellwe/AngularHeatMap/README.md

 ## My notes to project owner

-### Full disclosure
-Being new to Angular I did ask a coworker his advice on how to set up the table with the given JSON and he gave me a few pointers.
-Afterwards it did hit me that even though you didn't say I couldn't ask anyone questions that seems rather implied as it is a test of **my** ability to write the code.
-If that disqualifies me I totally understand and I am sorry for using up the time you gave evaluating my fit for this position.
-I've been learning a ton over the past couple weeks so I really appreciate this challenge.

 ### What needs work
 I still need to set up the borders around the largest cluster, I am looking into the best way on how to do this.
 While I may be able to do this through manipulating the DOM it seems like I should be able to do this from the Angular side but I can't quite figure it out how to account for the gaps in a group of similar colors.
 As I learn more angular in the coming weeks I will revisit it even if this opportunity passes because I am very intrigued how to do it.
 Sadly it may require a rework from how how the table was set up.